traines-source/transport-network-animator/README.md

 Once a line is assigned to a station, it will stay where it is, i.e. it is not moved or altered, until it is removed again.
 That means that the layout of lines and stations will not be optimized over time, during the animation, as more lines are added.

 ### Lines
-Each line segment needs be be an SVG `path` element having a name (`data-line`) and a space separated list (`data-stops`) of station ids that it connects, where the first specified station is the origin and the last the terminus – the direction impacting the animation.
+Each line segment needs to be an SVG `path` element having a name (`data-line`) and a space separated list (`data-stops`) of station ids that it connects, where the first specified station is the origin and the last the terminus – the direction impacting the animation.
 In the `data-stops` string, before each station, additional flags can be set, which are discussed under Tracks.
 Usually, lines appear and disappear at certain points in time, which can be set using "instants" in the `data-from` and `data-to` fields.
 Multiple line segments together can form a line, identified by the common `data-line` name.
 Line segments of one line will adhere to a couple of special rules, e.g. they will join seamlessly and leave stations in the same direction they arrived, just as at interstations of a line segment.

 The algorithm will try to find a nice "Harry Beck style" way to draw the lines.
 Sometimes it will fail.
 You can fix this by adjusting station positioning and rotation and by adding additional "helper" stations while setting `class="helper"` in the example or making these helper stations invisible however you like.